nondejus/AwesomeUnityCommunity/README.md

 * [Unity Ads](https://www.assetstore.unity3d.com/en/#!/content/21027) - Unity Ads is a video ad network with quick and seamless integration using regular and opt-in ads.
 * [unity3d-store](https://github.com/soomla/unity3d-store) - Unity in-app purchase & virtual economy library.
 Part of The SOOMLA Framework - for game design, economy modeling and faster development.
+* [admob-unity-plugin](https://github.com/OrigameStudio/admob-unity-plugin) - An extension for Unity3d to place AdMob banners in your Android games. (#PLUGINS)

 ## Services <a name="services"></a>